thibaudcolas/koans-playground/docker/README.md

 >
 > **Container**: running instance of an image
 > **Container**: a runtime instance of an image – what the image becomes in memory when executed (that is, an image with state, or a user process)
+>
+> **Service**: defines how containers behave in production
+>
+> **Dockerfile**: defines what goes on in the environment inside your container.
+> Access to resources like networking interfaces and disk drives is virtualized inside this environment, which is isolated from the rest of your system, so you need to map ports to the outside world, and be specific about what files you want to “copy in” to that environment.
+> However, after doing that, you can expect that the build of your app defined in this Dockerfile behaves exactly the same wherever it runs.
+>
+> **Repository**: a collection of images – sort of like a GitHub repository, except the code is already built.
+>
+> **Registry**: a collection of repositories.

+---

 ## [Learn Docker in 12 minutes 🐳](https://www.youtube.com/watch?v=YFl2mCHdv24)